After swastikas, leaders to combat hate crimes

 Two of New York’s elected officials in Washington have proposed legislative action: Sen. Kirsten Gillibrand (D-N.Y.) unsuccessfully called for $5 million in federal anti-terror funding to secure religious places and vowed to “fight again” for the money, said her spokeswoman, Wendy Brennan.

-Outgoing Rep. Steve Israel (D-Dix Hills) proposed a bill to create a designated hotline for hate crime victims.
+Outgoing Rep. Steve Israel (D-Huntington) proposed a bill to create a designated hotline for hate crime victims.
 The bill is in committee, a spokesman said.

 “There is simply no place for hate and intolerance in our communities, and when this kind of behavior rears its ugly head it must be called out for what it is by all decent people,” Sen. Chuck Schumer (D-N.Y.) said in a statement.